dmikushin/cnn-benchmarks/README.md

 # cnn-benchmarks

 Benchmarks for popular convolutional neural network models on different GPUs often found on the Computing Clouds.
+We use desktop GTX 1080 for the reference.

 We use the following GPUs for benchmarking: